apache/zeppelin/releases/zeppelin-release-0.5.5-incubating.md

 * DuyHai DOAN - Cassandra interpreter.
 Improvements in Spark interpreter.
 * Eran Witkon - New features in Core.
 Bug fixes in UI.
 Improvements in Core and UI.
 * Eric Charles - Bug fixes in UI.
-* Felix Cheung - New features and Improvements in Spark interpreter, Build system and Documentation.
-Improvements in UI.
-Improvements and Bug fixes in UI.
 * Felix Cheung - New feature in Spark interpreter.
 Improvements and Bug fixes in UI, Documentation and Spark interpreter.
 * Hyung sung Shim - Improvements in Core.
 * Jeff Steinmetz - Improvements in Documentation.
 * Joel Zambrano - New features, Improvements and Bug fixes in Core.
-* Jon Buffington - Improvments in Cassandra interpreter.
+* Jon Buffington - Improvements in Cassandra interpreter.
 * Jongyoul Lee - Improvements in Core, Build system and Spark interpreter.
 * Ivan Vasyliev - New features in Core.
 * Karuppayya - New features in Core and UI.
 * Kevin (SangWoo) Kim - Improvements in UI.
 * Kirill A. Korinsky - New features in UI.
 * Khalid Huseynov - New features in Core.
 * Lee moon soo - New features in Core, UI and Spark interpreter.
 Improvements and Bug fixes in Core, UI, Build system and Spark interpreter.
-Improvments in Documentation, Flink interpreter.
+Improvements in Documentation, Flink interpreter.
 * Luca Rosellini - Improvements in Spark interpreter.
 * Madhuka Udantha- New features and Bug fixes in UI.
 Improvements in Build system.
 * Michael Koltsov - Improvements in UI.